 Paolo Sironi is a FinTech thought leader for Watson Financial Services from the Industry Platforms business unit.
 Paolo is author of bestselling literature on quantitative finance and fintech innovation.
 Currently an elective member of IBM Industry Academy, he advises financial institutions globally on business model transformation by linking finance and technology.
 Formerly startup entrepreneur and senior director of risk management for investment banks.

-Bruno Taillardat is Head of Smart Beta and Factor investing at Amundi since September 2016.
+Bruno Taillardat is Global Head of Smart Beta and Factor investing at Amundi since September 2016.
 Bruno started his career at Paribas Asset Management in 1998 as a Quantitative Analyst on North-American equities management.
 At BNP Paribas Asset Management, he then became Head of Quantitative Research in the International Equity investments team until 2007.Bruno joined Unigestion in March 2007 as Senior Portfolio Manager in the Equity team where he participated to Equity portfolios management on the different markets covered (Europe, US, Japan, Global, Asia-Pacific and Emerging Markets) and to the development of the risk based management process.
 Afterwards, he was appointed Investment Director and responsible for quantitative and fundamental research in the Equity team.
 Bruno also strongly contributed to the Unigestion Equity management expertise promotion with international investors.
 Bruno has a post-graduate degree in Mathematics from the University of Marseille and he has also completed executive education programs at the IMD Business School in Lausanne.